nafeeur/nafeeur/README.md

 - 🔭 I’m currently working on a Web-Project!
 - 🌱 I’m currently learning Fullstack and Machine Learning
-- 👯 I’m looking for a Summer 2022 Internship
+- 👀 I’m currently looking for a Summer 2022 Internship
 - 🥅 2022 Goals: Contribute more to Open Source projects

 ### Connect with me: